 12. Serve Bhindi Do Pyaza warm as a main or side dish with roti or paratha.
 It can also be served as a side dish with a North Indian meal.

-It can also be packed for lunch box with a side of roti or paratha.
+It can also be packed for a lunch box with a side of roti or paratha.

 Slimy okra is usually a result of moisture getting into the bhindi.
 Be sure to thoroughly dry the rinsed okra before slicing.
 While cutting the okra, frequently wipe off the blade of the knife.